-There are usually no symptoms with abnormal cells (in their pre-cancerous state) and sometimes also no symptoms with early stage cervical cancer.
-However, there are some recognised symptoms associated with the disease.
+There are usually no symptoms with abnormal cervical cells and sometimes there are no symptoms with early stage cervical cancer.
+However, there are some recognised symptoms associated with cervical cancer.
 These include;

-- Abnormal bleeding: after or during sexual intercourse, or between periods
+- Abnormal bleeding: during or after sexual intercourse, or between periods

 - Post menopausal bleeding, if you are not on HRT or have stopped it for six weeks

 - Discomfort or pain during sex

 - Lower back pain.

 If you are experiencing any or all of these symptoms or are concerned about any new symptom you should make an appointment to see your GP as soon as possible.
 Remember, these symptoms can be associated with many other conditions that are not cancer related.

 Not all women diagnosed with cervical cancer experienced symptoms this means attending regular cervical screening is even more important.